 Make no mistake.
-When we’re together, we can change the world.
+When we’re together, we can change…ourselves, our family, and our communities.

 Wondering how to get started?
 Remember a challenging time.
 Can you think of two things that would have helped you to feel more supported?
 They may have been small things.
 A hug would have reminded you that you weren’t alone.
 Or someone bringing a meal over.
 What are you facing today?
 Can you visualize receiving the support you just imagined?
 Who can you reach out to ask for support?
 Or, who can you reach out to and offer support?